An installation with LED panel manipulations as part of a solo exhibition titled "exceptional/respectable".

 A video that uses found and original footage of Chicago fights that investigates the internet voyeur.

-A poster, in collaboration with Jason Lazarus, for the Massachusetts Museum of Contemporary Art.
+A poster collaboration for the Massachusetts Museum of Contemporary Art.

 A series of animated GIFs with an accompanied zine of original writing that explores my experience in neighborhoods.